andrewheiss/fancy-minard/README.md

 <img src="README_files/figure-markdown_github-ascii_identifiers/troops-4-1.png" width="960" />

-Finally, we can remove the labels, legends, and change the colors to match <span style="color:#DFC17E;">the shade of brown</span> from Minard's original plot (which I figured out with Photoshop's eye dropper tool).
+Finally, we can remove the labels, legends, and change the colors to match <span style="color:#DFC17E;">the shade of brown</span> from Minard's original plot (which I figured out with Photoshop's eyedropper tool).

 ``` r
 ggplot(troops, aes(x = long, y = lat, group = group,